mobingilabs/docs/README.md

 This section is still a work in progress.
 {% endhint %}

 The following are the list of permissions supported in RBAC for Ripple.
+Ripple permissions belongs to the `ripple` namespace.

 | Permission | Description |
 | :--- | :--- |